 Strength from the Ground Up: How Your Feet and Hands Shape Brain Health

 What are you focusing on at the gym this week?
 Upper body, lower body, core?
 But what about your hands and feet?
 We rarely think about exercising our fingers and toes—they’re usually just along for the ride, helping us grip a dumbbell or balance during a jump squat.
-Yet, according to Dr. Kellyann Niotis, Director of Parkinson’s and Lewy Body Dementia Research at IND, and movement specialist Beth Lewis, it's crucial to dedicate time to strengthening your hands and feet.
+Yet, according to Dr. Kellyann Niotis, Director of Parkinson’s and Lewy Body Dementia Prevention Research at IND, and movement specialist Beth Lewis, it's crucial to dedicate time to strengthening your hands and feet.
 Doing so can boost mobility, overall strength, muscle function, and even brain health.

 The Sensory and Motor Homunculus